Rusted patina is one of my favorite looks!! I actually got the inspiration for this project from a rusty green pipe the other day!! Nailed it!!!

 Rusted Patina Crust and Drips!

-Now here it the part where you need patience.
+Now here is the part where you need patience.
 Also I got a little in the zone and forgot to take some pictures but that is okay because you can put your own touch and spin on your own piece.
 I used the Prima Marketing Artisan Powders and Waxes listed above.
-Also I used the Dixie Belle Gilding waxes for this part.
+I dry brushed the waxes and added some of the powders on the piece.
+You can see how to add ration powders to your piece HERE.